-- All components of the EAL 6 package including the class ASE as defined in the CC (see also part C of this report) - The components ALC FLR.1, ASE TSS.2 augmented for this TOE evaluation.

-As the evaluation work performed for this certification procedure was carried out as a reevaluation based on the certificate BSI-DSZ-CC-0955-V2-2016, re-use of specific evaluation tasks was possible.
-The changes compared to the previous certification can be summarized as follows:
+- All components of the EAL 6 package including the class ASE as defined in the CC (see also part C of this report). - The components ASE TSS.2, ALC FLR.1 augmented for this TOE evaluation. - As the evaluation work performed for this certification procedure was carried out as a reevaluation based on the certificate BSI-DSZ-CC-1072-2018, re-use of specific evaluation tasks was possible.
+For this re-evaluation, no full re-assessment of the TOE's security features has been conducted.
+An addendum to the ETR for Composition has been created to update only those parts which have been reviewed and analysed.
+This includes the update of the vulnerability analysis regarding the MMU bug as well as the updated set of involved sites.

-- Mifare emulations are removed from the scope of the evaluation.
-Therefore, only EAL6 evaluation is done instead of a combined EAL5/EAL6 evaluation.
-This implies the removal of Mifare-related sites and guidance documentation. - The set of sites used for production and development was updated. - During the product lifecycle, it was observed that the MMU does not behave as intentionally specified in previous certifications.
-This led to a correction of the access control policy in the ST and updates of guidance documents.
+Therefore, for composite evaluations the creation date of the ETR for Composition of the base evaluation is valid.